 a thyroid disorder;

 chronic obstructive pulmonary disease (COPD);

 if you take a blood thinner (warfarin, Coumadin, Jantoven); or

 if you use other steroid medicines (prednisone, methylprednisolone, and others).

-FDA pregnancy category X. This medication can harm an unborn baby or cause birth defects.
-Do not use oxandrolone if you are pregnant.
-Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control while you are using this medicine.
+This medicine can harm an unborn baby or cause birth defects.
+Do not use if you are pregnant.
+Use effective birth control and tell your doctor right away if you become pregnant during treatment.

 It is not known whether oxandrolone passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Older men may have an increased risk of developing an enlarged prostate or prostate cancer while taking this medicine.
 Talk with your doctor about your individual risk.

 Oxandrolone is usually given for only a few weeks.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Oxandrolone will not enhance athletic performance and should not be used for that purpose.